 Experiential Translational Workshops

-Using the CPSR’s highly successful Stroke Program in Neurorecovery (SPiN) Workshop as a model, the StrokeCog Platform will add additional value to our programming through the development of experiential translational workshops, where trainees will have hands-on interactive exposure to ongoing clinical research in active trial settings at partnering academic institutions.
-Workshops will be in a one or multi-day format, and trainees will visit labs at institution(s) near the conference location and have hands-on exposure to trial protocols, and interact with the clinical trials team and patient participants.
+CanSTAR (Canadian Stroke Trainee Association in Research) has developed the programming for this year’s Stroke Program in Neurorecovery (SPiN) Workshop.
+This experiential translational workshop, which has been successfully running since 2003, provides trainees will have hands-on interactive exposure to ongoing clinical research in active trial settings at partnering academic institutions.
+During this multi-day workshops trainees will visit labs at institution(s) near the conference location and have hands-on exposure to trial protocols, and interact with the clinical trials team and patient participants.

 Clinical Trial Observership Exchange Program